oacd-ucl/oacd-ucl.github.io/README.md

-# CMIP6 hackathon
+# oacd-ucl.github.io
-## in association with the Met Office & University of Bristol

-This is the repository for the public-facing hackathon website.
+This is code underpinning the website for the Ocean, Atmosphere, Climate Dynamics group at UCL